rahulgopinath/rahulgopinath.github.io/projects.md

 I contributed fixes to Rubocop as part of my internship, which included studying the feasibility of applying Rubocop to the Puppet codebase.

-[Syx](http://github.com/vrthra/syx) Syx was a command line smalltalk originally hosted at [googlecode](http://code.google.com/p/syx).
-I contributed the XWindows API, and also a small window manager in smalltalk for Syx.
+[Syx](http://github.com/vrthra/syx) Syx was a command line Smalltalk originally hosted at [googlecode](http://code.google.com/p/syx).
+I contributed the XWindows API, and also a small window manager in Smalltalk for Syx.

 [openstack-mellanox-cookbook](https://github.com/osuosl-cookbooks/cookbook-openstack-mellanox): I was
 one of the authors of the initial prototype of IBM Mellanox Chef Cookbook for OpenStack.